nguyentritai2906/fzf-eopkg/README.md

 Select/unselect multiple using `tab` and `shift-tab` by default.

 Previews will show `eopkg info` for the selected package.

+By default `fzf-eopkg` will cache available packages for faster `pit` search.
+You can disable caching by adding `export FE_CACHE=false` in your `.zshrc`

+Alternatively you can specify the path in which `fzf-eopkg` will use to save the cache file by adding `export FE_CACHE_PATH=path/to/cache/file.txt` to your `.zshrc`

+Similarly, you can change how frequently `fzf-eopkg` should update cache file with the `FE_CACHE_INTERVAL` environment variable (default is 129600 seconds = 15 days)

 ## Getting started